ASNEhq/FLEET/README.md

 7. You can save three different ships and open them later.
 8. Check the logbook occasionally to compare your scores to others

+## More information

+For more information on FLEET, you can visit the [FLEET section of the ASNE Website](https://www.navalengineers.org/STEM-FLEET)

+Also, if you need help or have other questions you can always email us at [fleet@navalengineers.org](mailto:fleet@navalengineers.org)